-- If a child wishes to purchase a second lunch, which is adult price, money must be in their account to cover it before purchase. - Money received in the form of a check for school food lunches must have a notation on it if a child is to receive cash. - A child will not be allowed to take money out of their school food account unless the lunch person is told in person by the parent. - If the household income changes at any time we will be glad to give you an application for free and reduced meals. - At the end of the year all accounts must be paid in full to receive a signature from the lunch person for sign out.
-If there is money left over, a refund will be given to the student. - Food, pop, and other beverages are not to be taken into the classrooms except with prior approval of the classroom teacher. - Although we have a closed lunch, students will be allowed to leave the lunchroom to use the restroom or telephone. - Students will not be allowed to go to their cars or into the parking lots during their lunch period. - All students not riding the bus must be in line to eat breakfast by 7:40 am. - No student, nor school employee, will be allowed to accumulate more than two weeks of food service debt, regardless of whether or not they are reduced lunches (\$7.00 limit) or full pay (\$35.50 limit).
-Students/Parents will be notified through the building administrative office when accounts are delinquent and notified again should an account become two-weeks overdue.
+- If a child wishes to purchase a second lunch, which is adult price, money must be in their account to cover it before purchase. - A child will not be allowed to take money out of their school food account unless the lunch person is told in person by the parent. - If the household income changes at any time we will be glad to give you an application for free and reduced meals. - At the end of the year all accounts must be paid in full to receive a signature from the lunch person for sign out.
+If there is money left over, a refund will be given to the student at the end of their senior year. - Food, pop, and other beverages are not to be taken into the classrooms except with prior approval of the classroom teacher. - Students have a closed lunch. - All students not riding the bus must be in line to eat breakfast by 7:40 am. - No student, nor school employee, will be allowed to accumulate more than two weeks of food service debt, regardless of whether or not they are reduced lunches (\$5.60 limit) or full pay (\$41.30 limit).
+Students/Parents will be notified through the building administrative office when accounts are delinquent and notified again should an account become twoweeks overdue.